 A Business Continuity Plan and, it’s brother, the Crisis Management Plan need to be working documents.
 There is no point writing down carefully what you are going to do in the event of…if you don’t then test it out.
 I try to squeeze scenario testing into SLT agenda as often as I can.
 “What if there is an incident at home and we need to get a student back from a trip immediately?”
-“What if our admissions don’t reach PAN?”
+“How will we react if our admissions don’t reach PAN?”
 “What if the school kitchen is gutted by fire?”
 “What if the DHT snaps his Achilles?”
-This sort of exercise not only informs what we would do and keeps the documents alive, but also helps build us into a cohesive team, working together in an imagined crisis.
+This sort of exercise not only informs what we would do and keeps the documents alive.
+It also helps build us into a cohesive team, working together in an imagined crisis.

 Strategy can get lost in the day-to-day pressures of working in a school.
-Sure, we have SIPs and SDPs, we consult stakeholders on how they would like to see our community evolve, grow and improve but, with my business head on, I sometimes worry that we don’t look objectively enough.
-We don’t spend enough time on the strategic tools, such as SWOT and PESTEL; we don’t consider our brand or our USP to ensure we are maintaining how we want to be perceived by the outside world; we concentrate too much on fire-fighting the operational issues.
+Sure, we have School Improvement Plans.
+We consult stakeholders on how they would like to see our community evolve, grow and improve.
+But, with my business head on, I sometimes worry that we don’t look objectively enough.
+We don’t spend enough time on the strategic tools, such as SWOT and PESTEL; don’t consider our brand or our USP to ensure we are maintaining how we want to be perceived by the outside world; we concentrate too much on fire-fighting the operational issues.

-I think that SBMs need to be the ones that are pushing and leading the strategic work in schools, keeping it regularly on the agenda and promoting debate with what-if questions.
+I think that SBMs need to be the ones that are pushing and leading the strategic work in schools.
+We can keep it regularly on the agenda and promote debate with what-if questions.

-After all, an SBM is the sort who doesn’t just hope that it isn’t going to rain on their August wedding day, they say “Sod it” and wear their wellies.
+A School Business Manager is the sort who doesn’t ignore the fact that it is going to rain on their August wedding day.
+They say “Sod it” and wear their wellies.